Signs of Sleep Apnea

 1. Obstructive Sleep Apnea

 This is the most common type.
-OSA occurs when the airway between the back of your throat and nose are blocked on and off during sleep.
+OSA occurs when the airway between the back of your throat and nose is blocked on and off during sleep.
 The blockage is usually caused by collapsed or relaxed muscles in the back of your throat.
 You will not breathe properly due to the blocked airway, which lowers your oxygen levels.
-Your brain senses this and wakes you up to open your airway and prevent you from suffocating.
+Your brain senses this, waking you up to open your airway and prevent you from suffocating.

 2. Central Sleep Apnea